 - Youth allowance

-Eligible grandparent carers may not have to meet the work, training and study test to access up to 50 hours of Child Care Benefit for each child in approved care each week.
+However, eligible grandparent carers may not have to meet the work, training and study test which apply to other families to receive up to 50 hours of Child Care Benefit and Child Care Rebate per child per week.

 To be eligible for the waiver a grandparent must be: